alexcheng1982/docker-magento2/README.md

 This repo provides Docker images for different Magento 2 versions.
 Refer to [this page](https://hub.docker.com/r/alexcheng/magento2/tags/) to see all available tags.
 It uses the same convention as my [Docker image for Magento 1.x](https://github.com/alexcheng1982/docker-magento).

 This docker image is based on my [docker-apache2-php7](https://github.com/alexcheng1982/docker-apache2-php7) image for Apache 2 and PHP 7.
 Please refer to the image label `php_version` for the actual PHP version.
-In general, Magento `2.1.x` uses latest PHP `7.0.x`, Magento `2.2.x` and `2.3.x` use latest PHP `7.1.x`.
+In general, Magento `2.1.x` uses latest PHP `7.0.x`, Magento `2.2.x` uses latest PHP `7.1.x`, and `2.3.x` uses latest PHP `7.2.x`.

 **Please note: this Docker image is for development and testing only, not ready for production use.
 Setting up a Magento 2 production server requires more configurations.
-Please refer to [official documentations](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/).**
+Please refer to [official documentations](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/).
+You can this image as the base to build customized images.**

 ## Magento 2 installation types